 |Note: You can also locate the Sensor01.dat file in your local drive, drag and drop it into this Data sheet to import.

 - Right-click on the Data worksheet and select Add to add a new worksheet.
 Rename this worksheet as Custom Report.

 - Activate the Custom Report sheet and choose Format:Worksheet (or hit F4) to open the Worksheet Properties dialog.
 Go to the Size tab and under the Size node, set Row Number as 20 and Column Number as 9.
 Then go to the Miscellaneous tab and check the Auto Add Rows check box.
 Click OK to apply these settings and close the dialog.

 - In the worksheet, click and drag on the row headers for Long Name, Unit, Comments and F(x)= to select these four rows.
-Then right click and select Delete from the context menu.
-This removes the three rows from the worksheet.
+Then right click and select Hide from the context menu.
+This hides the four rows from the worksheet.